reshufflehq/reshuffle-aws-connectors/doc/AWSLambdaConnector.md

 ```

 Create a new Lambda function with the given `functionName`.
 The code for
-the newly created function can be specified in on of three ways:
+the newly created function can be specified in one of three ways:

 * `buffer` a NodeJS buffer with zipped content (a package like [JSZip](https://stuk.github.io/jszip/) can help)
 * `code` a string with code